 - What are the financial, organizational and customer implications with the scenario and strategy?

-Day 3: Energy Resources in Transition
+Day 3: Energy Resources and Markets in Transition

 This session will provide an overview of energy resource operations, economics, planning and markets.
 Program participants will learn key characteristics and functions of the bulk energy system.
 Major policy, regulatory and structural changes occurring in this segment of the utility industry will also be discussed.
 Specific topic areas include: